BlakeStearman/stopwatch-devsummit-2015/README.md

-# stopwatch-devsummit-2015
+# Stopwatch Demo
-Stopwatch demo files for Esri's International Developer's Summit, 2015.
+These demonstration files are resources of the Modular JavaScript session to be presented at Esri International Developers Summit, 2015.